yaraikun/SokoBot/README.md

     *   Example in C#: `enum Days {Mon, Tue, Wed, Thu, Fri, Sat, Sun};`

 ## **🔧 3.4 Structured Data Types**

+> 📌 **Definition:** A data type where each data item is a collection of other data items.

 ### **Arrays**